Keegan-Feero/PnET/setup.md

 12. Also under `Args:`, modify the line that says `${fileDirname}\\${fileBasenameNoExtension}.exe` to say `${fileDirname}\\pnet_executable.exe` to compile the pnet_executable.
 You can name the executable whatever you want.

 ### Compiling and executing
 Any time the PnET code or input files are change, we have to compile a new executable program.
-The section below will step through compiling from VScode or from the terminal.
+The section below will step through compiling from VScode or from the the shell.
 1. In VScode, click `Terminal`, and then click `Run Build Task...` Alternatively, just press `Ctrl+Shift+B`.
 2. To run the model, there are several options.
 If you went and looked in the pnet_linux folder, you would see the pnet_executable.exe file.
 You can click on this to run the program.
 Or, in the shell navigate into the pnet_linux folder and type the command, `./pnet_executable` to run the compiled model.
 3. Go look in ~/pnet-master/results/site.
 You should see the generated output csv files.